 While pituitary tumors are usually benign, they can cause other serious health problems such as vision problems, internal bleeding, headaches and even convulsions.

 Patients with schizophrenia are already at an increased risk of diabetes mellitus (type 2 diabetes) compared with the general population.
-On top of this, studies suggest a relationship between antipsychotic use and hyperglycemia-related events (high blood sugar incidents).
+On top of this, studies suggest a relationship between antipsychotic use and high blood sugar incidents, known as hyperglycemia-related events.
 Patients on any antipsychotic should monitor their glucose levels.

-Risperdal and Invega are associated with elevated blood sugar levels and diagnoses of type 2 diabetes, including, in rare cases, extreme ketoacidosis (shortage of insulin) resulting in coma or death.
+Risperdal is associated with elevated blood sugar levels and diagnoses of type 2 diabetes, including, in rare cases, extreme ketoacidosis (shortage of insulin) resulting in coma or death.
 Studies suggest that the risk of type 2 diabetes is higher with atypical antipsychotics than with traditional antipsychotics.

 Other Side Effects

-Risperdal and Invega have also been linked to the following side effects, according to the FDA:
+Risperdal has also been linked to the following side effects, according to the FDA: